 6. Optional: Secure the chicken wire to the bottom of the box with a staple gun.
 Again, we did this to make sure no animal could tunnel under the boxes.

 7. Flip the box back over and secure the top decorative frame to the box.
-This makes the box a bit more polished and gives you a place to sit or place garden tools.
+This makes the box a bit more polished and gives you a place to sit or place your garden supplies.

 After securing the top, we carried the planter outside and pulled our drip tube through the chicken wire.

-8. We filled the boxes with soil, making sure the drip tube stayed at the top.
+8. We filled the boxes with garden soil, making sure the drip tube stayed at the top.

 We were gardening newbies when we started, but I have to say that I think we’ve done a pretty good job in the last few months!